SaptarshiSarkar12/Drifty/README.md

 - [Next.js](https://nextjs.org/) - A JavaScript framework for building server-rendered React applications.
 - [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework.

+## Join the Beta Testing Program 🚀

+Beta versions of Drifty contain **bug fixes** and **early access to the new features**.
+We are looking for beta testers to test the application before the stable release and provide feedback to improve the application.
+If you are interested in joining the beta testing program, download Drifty using the steps given below and provide your feedback in our [**`Discord Server`**](https://discord.gg/DeT4jXPfkG).

 ## Quickstart 🚀🚀

 For **Users** :